Sydney Penny: Career

 In 1992, Penny made her daytime television debut playing the role of B.J.
-Walker in the NBC soap opera, Santa Barbara appearing on show to its finale in 1993.
+Walker in the NBC soap opera Santa Barbara appearing on show to its finale in 1993.
 For her performance, she received Daytime Emmy Award for Outstanding Younger Actress in a Drama Series nomination.
 She played the role of Julia Santos Keefer on the ABC soap opera All My Children, from 1993 to 1996, with guest appearances in 1997 and 2002 and returned to the show in 2005.
 Penny left the show in May 2008 when Julia was killed off.
 She received Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series nomination in 1995.
 She returned to film starring in independent productions Hearts Adrift (1996), Enchanted (1998) and The Pawn.
-From 1998 to 1999, Penny starred alongside Mark-Paul Gosselaar in the WB drama series, Hyperion Bay.
+From 1998 to 1999, Penny starred alongside Mark-Paul Gosselaar in the WB drama series Hyperion Bay.
 In 1999 she took the role of Meg Cummings in the NBC soap opera Sunset Beach replacing Susan Ward for one month during her filming the movie The In Crowd.
 The serial's creator, Aaron Spelling, was impressed with Penny's portrayal of Meg so he cast her in another series he created.
 She had a recurring role as Josie Oliver during the final season of Beverly Hills, 90210.

 From 2001 to 2003, Penny starred in the internationally-produced action adventure series, Largo Winch.
 In August 2003, she was cast as Samantha Kelly on The Bold and the Beautiful.
 The character never caught on and Penny was bumped to recurring status in late 2004.
 She last appeared on April 26, 2005, and rejoined All My Children a few months later.
 She stayed with the show for an additional three years.
 Since leaving daytime television, Penny guest-starred on Drop Dead Diva and Pretty Little Liars.
 She starred in a number of movies for Hallmark Channel and Lifetime, notably Hidden Places (2006), The Wife He Met Online (2012) and Killer Crush (2015).

 Personal life

-In 1995, Penny married producer Robert Powers (1965-2024), and has lived in Wilmington, North Carolina since 2005.
+In 1995, Penny married producer Robert Powers (1965–2024), and has lived in Wilmington, North Carolina since 2005.
 They had a child in 2007.
-Powers died on December 31, 2024, aged 59.
+Powers died on December 31, 2024, aged 59, from colon cancer.